 14 Ways to increase self-confidence

 Here are 14 achievable ways to improve your confidence level.
 You can apply them one at a time, or embrace all and take little steps in each category.
+Step by step, you will turn into the confident woman you want to be, with visible signs of confidence!

 1. Don’t compare yourself to others